Lawyer accused of misappropriating up to $282M allegedly handed firm control to disbarred attorney

 The ABA Journal placed a call to a number listed in bar records for March’s law office.
 A recording directed callers to instead call a different number that belongs to the Morning Law Group.
 A person who answered the phone for the Morning Law Group said she had no information on March, and she had no idea why callers were directed to call the Morning Law Group’s number.

 A number listed for Diab by the State Bar of California was not in service.
-There was no immediate reply to an email request for comment sent to the email address on file for Diab.
+An email address on file for Diab was no longer working.